aaroncrespo/DriveKit/README.md

 ## Installation

-Installed via `git submodule`, `Carthage` or ~~pod 'DriveKit'~~ once use whatever means you prefer to add as a depenency to a project
+Installed via `git submodule`, `Carthage` or ~~pod 'DriveKit'~~.
+Use whatever means need to add this as a depenency to a project

-Note: this is not a public podspec because im not sure about name collissions or redistribution issues.
+Note: this is not a public podspec because im not sure about name collisions or redistribution issues.

 ## Quirks/Issues

 #### Google Service

-The build is very manually built.
+The build is manually setup.
 The google repo is very close to being Carthage compatable.

 #### Google AppAuth

-`GTMAppAuth` has some nullibility and docstring issues I would prefer to not edit the code so a custom header is defined withing target Support. tvOS needs these files but my project doesnt need tvOS.
+`GTMAppAuth` has some nullibility and docstring issues I would prefer to not edit the code so a custom header is defined within target Support. tvOS would need these files but my project doesnt need tvOS.

 #### AppAuth

 AppAuth-iOS/AppAuth supports carthage but GTMAppAuth has some weird building issues on those releases.
 Works fine when building as a dependency but local builds don't play well with the project layout.
-Workaround: he local scheme is suppressed to avoid multiple builds depency builds use the `carthage` `AppAuth-iOS` dependency local builds and GTMSession/GTMAppAuth use the local build settings and headers.
+Workaround: the local scheme is suppressed.
+To avoid multiple duplicate depency builds use the `carthage` `AppAuth-iOS` dependency.
+This builds AppAuth and GTMSession/GTMAppAuth use products and headers.

 ## Author